CBayliss/Hello_World/README.md

 # Hello_World
 trial

-Atrial file to test and figure out github before my course.
+A trial file to test and figure out github before my course.
 This is to trial the branching and commit function on github.